codebyviral/avvise/README.md

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+This section lists the major frameworks/libraries used to build this project.

 - [React](https://reactjs.org)
 - [Tailwindcss](https://tailwindcss.com/docs)